Romelium/DirCat/README.md

 - `-c, --remove-comments`: Remove C++ style comments (`//` and `/* ... */`) from the output.
 - `-l, --remove-empty-lines`: Remove empty lines from the output
 - `-p, --relative-path`: Show relative path in file headers instead of filename
+- `-o, --ordered`: Output files in the order they were found (by default, multi-threading may cause files to be output in a different order)
+- `-z, --last <file>`:  Process specific file last (can be used multiple times, order will be kept)
+- `-w, --markdownlint-fixes`: Apply basic Markdown linting fixes to the output (compatible with markdownlint format)

 ### Examples